JudeVector/JudeVector/README.md

 </br>

 # 💫 About Me:
-- 🔭 I’m currently learning and expanding my skills on Python, JavaScript and AI technologies
+- 🔭 I’m currently learning and expanding my skills on Rust 🦀, Nodejs and AI technologies
 - :computer: Most used line of code `git commit -m "Initial Commit"`
 - 🤔 I’m looking for amazing projects and teams to work with.
 - 💯 I love learning new things everyday because i believe knowledge is essential , currently learning NextJS